MicrosoftDocs/iis-docs/iis/install/installing-publishing-technologies/installing-and-configuring-web-deploy.md

 ---
-title: "Installing and Configuring Web Deploy on IIS 7 | Microsoft Docs"
+title: "Installing and Configuring Web Deploy on IIS 7"
 author: krolson
-description: "Installing and Configuring Web Deploy for Administrator and non-administrator Deployments Summary In this walkthrough, we will show steps for installing and..." ms.author: iiscontent
+description: "Installing and Configuring Web Deploy for Administrator and non-administrator Deployments Summary In this walkthrough, we will show steps for installing and..." ms.date: 12/12/2011 ms.assetid: 1715cb3f-5851-44b2-af04-5a2a1bac5dcb msc.legacyurl: /learn/install/installing-publishing-technologies/installing-and-configuring-web-deploy msc.type: authoredcontent
-manager: soshir
-ms.date: 12/12/2011
-ms.topic: article
-ms.assetid: 1715cb3f-5851-44b2-af04-5a2a1bac5dcb
-ms.technology: iis-install
-ms.prod: iis
-msc.legacyurl: /learn/install/installing-publishing-technologies/installing-and-configuring-web-deploy
-msc.type: authoredcontent
 ---